Only at home test for mothers-to-be | 23rd Aug 2017

 It is therefore crucial to determine if the wetness experience by the expectant mother is due to amniotic fluid, or urine incontinence so the relevant medical attention can be sought.

 This is exactly what AmnioSense™ is designed to do; to detect if the leak is due to amniotic fluid.
-A panty-liner format, the polymer strip inside will turn a blue-green colour when it comes into contact with moisture with a pH of more than 6.5, and amniotic fluid has a pH equal or greater than 6.7.
+A panty-liner format, the polymer strip inside will turn a blue-green colour when it comes into contact with moisture with a pH equal or greater than 6.5, and amniotic fluid has a pH equal or greater than 6.7.

 AmnioSense takes the worry out of leaks.
 It can be used by mums-to-be at home so they can easily identify when they need to seek immediate medical attention and can be used by healthcare professional to determine a diagnose.
 AmnioSense is an evidence-based non-invasive test, and is clinically proven to be as accurate as hospital based tests when compared to the most common tests performed in hospital; sterile speculum examination, microscopic ferning test and pH paper test.